mircealungu/homepage/content/post/after-two-weeks-with-the-newest-macbook-pro.md

 between the laptop and mobile phone is cool. being able to plug the laptop on either side is wonderful.

+you could see yourself loving maybe
+- when you select text in a pdf the touch bar allows you to select

 indiferent
 - the touchbar - i found no use for it yet. so i've
 - the dynamic one sucks because it is changing too